II. Epidemiology

 - Maximize Blood Glucose control in Diabetes Mellitus

-- Use of antibiotics in prosthesis cement (or in prosthesis)
+- Use of Antibiotics in prosthesis cement (or in prosthesis)

-VII.
+VIII.
 Management: Extraabdominal Procedures

 - Cardiothoracic surgery (duration 24-72 hours)